flutter/website/src/docs/get-started/web.md

 ## Requirements
 - [Install the Flutter SDK on your platform][Install Flutter].
 - [Install Chrome].
-Currently, debugging a web app requires the Chrome browser.
+Debugging a web app requires the Chrome browser.

 For more information, see the [web FAQ][].